bored-games/ricochet-robots/README.md

 # ricochet-robots

-A multiplayer web-based implementation of ricochet-robots.
+A multiplayer web-based implementation of Ricochet Robots.

 ## License